-- Press [RECORD] + [STOP] to enter STEP RECORDING mode.
+- 1. Press [RECORD] + [STOP] to enter STEP RECORDING mode.
 The [RECORD] key starts to double-blink red.
-(Press [STOP] twice while keeping the [RECORD] key pressed to toggle between STANDARD and JUMP mode). - Press a [TRIG] key to select the active step to where you want to start to add note trigs.
-The active step is shown with a green [TRIG] key that double-blinks.
-(If positioned on an earlier placed trig, it inherits the light pattern of that trig).
+(Press [STOP] twice while keeping the [RECORD] key pressed to toggle between STANDARD and JUMP mode). - 2.
+Press a [TRIG] key to select the active step to where you want to start to add note trigs.
+The active step is shown with a [TRIG] key that double-blinks.
 You can also use [LEFT]/[RIGHT] to select the active step or skip steps. - 3.
 Press one or several of the [PADS] simultaneously to add trigs to the corresponding tracks on the active step.
 The active step then automatically advances to the next step.
 Press [CHRO] to add trigs to the active track in CHROMATIC mode.
 Press [TRK] + [PAD] to select active track. - 4.
-To remove a trig on the active track or to add a rest (no trig), position the active step on the trig that you want to remove or add a rest to, and then press [NO].
+To remove a trig on the active track or to add a rest (no trig), position the active step on the trig that you want to remove or add a rest to, and then press [NO/RELOAD].
 The active step then automatically advances to the next step. - 5.
 To add a parameter lock to a trig, press and hold a [TRIG] key, and then turn the DATA ENTRY knob that controls the parameter you want to lock and set it to the desired value.
-The graphics become inverted for the locked parameter, and the locked parameter value is displayed.
-The [TRIG] key of the locked trig blinks red (for note trigs) or yellow (for lock trigs) to indicate that the trig now contains a parameter lock. - 6.
+The graphics become inverted for the locked parameter, and the locked parameter value is displayed. - 6.
 Press [RECORD] to exit STEP RECORDING mode.